tuengominh/tuengominh.github.io/_assignments/week-06-electronics-design.md

 <li>Re-arrange the components: select pads from the footprints and press <kbd>M</kbd> to move them or press <kbd>R</kbd> to rotate/flip them.
 By taking a look at the white lines, I could more or less imagine whether my components could be routed easily.</li>
 <li>Set the proper <strong>Design Rules</strong> complying with the 1/64 milling bit.
 The set of rules was provided by our instructors.</li>
 <li>Use the <strong>Route tracks</strong> tool to draw traces that connected the pins of the components.
 I started with the IC and the LEDs first.
 Sometimes I modified the schema, generate the Netlist and read it again in order to solve some crossed traces.</li>
-<li>After struggling for a while, a good tip I learned was to connect all components with VCC pins first.
-The connections between GND pins should be done after the others, and they can be joined to form an overall shape of the layout.</li>
 </ul>
 <p></p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-06/pcbnew-1.png" class="img-fluid w-100"/>
 <p></p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-06/check-0.png" class="img-fluid w-100"/>
-<p></p>
+<p>After struggling for a while, a good tip I learned was to connect all components with VCC pins first.
+The connections between GND pins should be done after the others, and they can be joined to form an overall shape of the layout.</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-06/pcbnew-2.png" class="img-fluid w-100"/>
 <p></p>
 <h6>Electrical and design rules check</h6>